Make-School-Courses/FEW-1.2-JavaScript-Foundations/README.md

 Students by the end of the course will be able to ...

-1. Use JavaScript with professional syntax
+1. Write fundamental JavaScript including variables, loops, conditionals, and classes with professional syntax
-1. Identify and define Classes and Objects
-1. Use Loops and conditionals
 1. Design & Implement web games with JS
 1. Write functions and differentiate function types; closures, callbacks, and handlers
 1. Modify the DOM with JavaScript
-1. Create variables and define their scope
 1. Define scope and differentiate between function and block scope
 1. Use developer tools to debug projects